-The Audit Committee monitors the integrity of our financial statements, monitors the independent registered public accounting firm's qualifications and independence, monitors the performance of our internal audit function and the auditors, and monitors our compliance with legal and regulatory requirements.
+The Audit Committee monitors (i) the integrity of our financial statements, (ii) the independent registered public accounting firm's qualifications and independence, (iii) the performance of our internal audit function and the auditors, and (iv) our compliance with legal and regulatory requirements.
 The Audit Committee also meets with our auditors to review the results of their audit and review of our annual and interim financial statements.